-JCA-AHF: Facilitate the affordable wireless Internet access to the citizens.
+JCA-AHF: Facilitate the affordable wireless Internet access to all citizens.

-Ensure a geographically consistent development of broadband electronic communication networks throughout the national territory and to promote the use of electronic communication services.
+Ensure a geographically consistent development of broadband telecommunication networks throughout the national territory and to promote the use of telecommunication services.

 Czech Republic: Ensure a geographically consistent development of broadband electronic communication networks throughout the national territory and to promote the use of electronic communication services.